phreda4/phreda4.github.io/index.md

 Unlike ColorForth, the meaning of words is defined by prefixes. the most importan is ' (adressof) then *word* execute a word, and *'word* is the adress of word.
+This adress is a powerfull abstraction, many languajes try to avoid this, but here we recommend its use.

-For make a program you need define yours words.
+For make a program you need define yours words to express the algorithm that tries to solve the problem to be programmed.

 A program have two types of words, actions and data, time and space.
 For define an action :r4 use the prefix : and to define data the prefix #